Blueshoe/website/content/blog/virtualized-kubernetes-comparing-vcluster-getdeck.md

 Vcluster, being a prominent player in the space, offers solid Kubernetes-in-Kubernetes functionalities with a focus on multi-tenancy.
 On the other hand, Getdeck, a newer entrant, brings in innovative features aimed at optimizing resource usage and ensuring deeper workload isolation.
 As with most technology choices, understanding your requirements and mapping them to the features of these tools is key to making an informed decision.
 :::
 :::globalParagraph
 As with most technology choices, understanding your requirements and mapping them to the features of these tools is key to making an informed decision.
-For those interested in a hands-on experience with Getdeck without initial setup complexities, there's the free [Getdeck as a Service](https://getdeck.dev/docs/getdeck-as-a-service/){.bs-link-blue} available.
+For those interested in a hands-on experience with Getdeck without initial setup complexities, there's the free <a href="https://getdeck.dev/docs/getdeck-as-a-service/" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">Getdeck as a Service</a> available.
 :::